RahulSundar/RahulSundar/README.md

 - Scientific Machine learning for EV, Healthcare, pharma, climate science - basically all things - engineering/ interdisciplinary
 - Generative AI for: (1) Content generation and art, (2) conversational applications, and (3) science & math & computing,
 - Broadly understanding large scale usecases of ML + automation, optimisation and control
-- Learning how to build scalable use-first ML models/systems, and
+- Learning how to build scalable user-first ML models/systems, and
 - Understanding what are the schools of thought towards building AGI